wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 In this guide, you are not going to make any changes to the `Fault` flow.
 Therefore, you can remove the `Fault` flow stub from the `policy.bal` file.

 !!! note
-    The  **@mediation:RequestFlow**, **@mediation:ResponseFlow**, and **@mediation:FaultFlow** annotations are bound with the keywords in the `Ballerina.toml`.
-Therefore, the changes you make to the policy stubs should reflect in the `Ballerina.toml` file.
-For example, if the policy is applicable only on the request and response paths, you can remove the  **@mediation:FaultFlow** annotation from the policy.
-Then, you **MUST** also remove the **choreo-apim-mediation-fault-flow** keyword from the generated `Ballerina.toml` file.
-If you do not do so, the Ballerina compiler will show an error at compile time.
+    The  **@mediation:RequestFlow**, **@mediation:ResponseFlow**, and **@mediation:FaultFlow** annotations are mapped to the keywords in the `Ballerina.toml` file.
+Therefore, any changes you make to policy stubs should reflect in the `Ballerina.toml` file to ensure consistency.
+For example, if a policy is applicable only to the request and response paths, remove the **@mediation:FaultFlow** annotation from the policy and also remove the **choreo-apim-mediation-fault-flow** keyword from the generated `Ballerina.toml` file.
+Failing to keep these in sync causes the Ballerina compiler to return an error at compile time.

 #### Publish as a private custom policy